 REGISTER FOR THE HLC ORIENTATION AND NETWORKING EVENT

-Once you have computer access, be sure to register for the HLC Orientation and Networking Event that takes place on campus once a month from 9:30 a.m. to 12:00 p.m.
+Once you have computer access, be sure to register for the HLC Orientation and Networking Event that takes virtually over zoom once a month from 9:30-11:00am.
 This event will introduce you to some of the resources here on the HLC campus, discuss training and development opportunities, and encourage networking with fellow colleagues within the community.
-Snacks and beverages will be provided.
-Click here for upcoming dates, locations, and the registration process.
+Click here for upcoming dates and registration information.

 INFORMATION SECURITY at HMS